FLombardi-PhD/Hyperledger-chaincodes/README.md

 It contains:
 - key_value_store chaincode to use Fabric as a database
 - governance chaincode for electronic voting
-- yande_translator to use an external service (Yandex) from Fabric and translate italina word to english
+- yandex_translator to use an external service (Yandex) from Fabric and translate italina word to english